The Lives of Women…

 ———————————————

-She graduated from the Art Academy with a First in Fine Art in 2017, winning the 2016 Kennerly Prize for Academic Excellence and 2015 United Society of Artists Bursary.
+She graduated from the Art Academy with a First in Fine Art in 2017, where she studied under Tai Shan Shierenberg, winning the 2016 Kennerly Prize for Academic Excellence and 2015 United Society of Artists Bursary.

-Recently her work has been selected for the Every Woman Biennial 2021 Salon Exhibition, the Society of Women Artists 2020 Exhibition, the final of the Holly Bush Emerging Woman Painting Prize 2020 where she won the Mantangi Prize, and INGDiscerning Eye 2020.
-Summer of ‘76 was selected for stage 2 John Moores Painting Prize 2020.
+Recently her work has been selected for Fierce Scandal at The Lido Stores, Margate 2024, Every Woman Biennial London 2021, Discerning Eye 2020, 2019 and 2018, Society of Women Artists 2020, Beep International Painting Prize 2018 and The Holly Bush Emerging Woman Painting Prize 2020 where she won the Mantangi Prize.
+Summer of ‘76 was selected for stage 2 John Moores Painting Prize 2020 and her self-portrait was included in the Ruth Borchard Self portrait Prize 2017.

 Her work is held in private collections both here and abroad.